Mallick17/Linux-Guide/README.md

  ## Linux Architecture
  - The Linux kernel is monolithic, meaning it operates in a single address space.
 It’s composed of several components: process management for executing processes, memory management for efficient memory allocation and use, device drivers for managing hardware interaction, system calls as interfaces for requesting services from the kernel, and file system management.
  - A Linux system is divided into three main parts:
-   - **Hardware** - This includes all the hardware that your system runs on as well as memory, CPU, disks, etc.
+   - **Hardware** - This includes all the hardware that our system runs on as well as memory, CPU, disks, etc.
    - **Linux Kernel** - As we discussed above, the kernel is the core of the operating system.
 It manages the hardware and tells it how to interact with the system.
    - **User Space** - This is where users like us will be directly interacting with the system.
 ![Linux-Architecture](https://github.com/user-attachments/assets/5d029620-9d08-40f6-9f10-d301c387a52e)